Westhill Academy in Aberdeenshire 1998-2004, The University of Aberdeen 2004-2008

 What was your favourite subject at school?

 What did you want to be after you left school?

 Hmm…. an accountant, a lawyer, a salesman…. oddly anything but a scientist!
 I’m glad I am a scientist now though.
 I wouldn’t ever want it to change.

 Were you ever in trouble at school?

-Honestly no but to be fair my mum was a teacher (not at my school) but it meant I had to be on good behavior.
+Honestly no, but to be fair my mum was a teacher so it meant I had to be on good behavior.

 Less happy, less hard working and less enthusiastic

 My taste in music is unusual - I can admit over the last few years I don't mind a bit of Bieber

 What's your favourite food?

 Pizza and lots of it... you know all the healthy things!